 Signed Prekey Rotation

-Signed prekeys should be rotated periodically (every 7-30 days) to limit exposure:
+Signed prekeys should be rotated periodically (every 7-30 days) to limit exposure.
+The rotation process involves:

 One-Time Prekey Replenishment